Roger Clarke's Web-Site

 5. A Generic Theory of Authorization (GTAz)

 An Actor may or may not be granted a Permission to perform an Action on a Resource.
-A process needs to be performed in order to determine whether or not that will be the case.
+A process needs to be performed to determine whether or not that will be the case.
 The term Authorization is used to refer to that process.
 The entity that makes the determination is the Authorization Authority.
 The decision has no outcomes other than the recording of the determination for future use.

 A comprehensive model of these processes needs to encompass the possibility (and, in practice, likelihood) that an Actor other than the intended Actor may endeavour to take advantage of the Permissions that the intended Actor has been granted.
 Such an Actor is referred to as an Imposter.
 Checks undertaken as part of the Operational Phase need to ensure that the intended Actors are provided with a Session and appropriate Permissions, and Imposters are not.
 The term Masquerade refers to Actions that are performed by an Imposter.